 Jazz booking agency round up

 If you can start to make some progress on these areas, you will see positive results of some sort for sure.
 Maybe you won’t get an agent right away, but focusing on growing your network, building more gigs and reaching more ‘fans’ online can only be a step forwards.

 When you want to reach out to some jazz booking agents with what you are up to, you can find a pretty comprehensive list of them on the Europe Jazz Network website.

-I also wrote an article about why I signed some of the artists that I’ve worked with, to give you a real-life example of this.
+I also wrote an article a while back about why I signed some of the artists that I’ve worked with, to give you a real-life example of this.